Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Quantitative evaluation

 \section{Quantitative evaluation}

-To quantitatively assess forecast skill, we performed a rigorous evaluation using three complementary metrics: the neighbourhood CSI for locational accuracy, PSD for spatial-scale fidelity, and the LPIPS for structural realism.
-The analysis was performed across the entire test corpus at two distinct spatial scales: a provincial-level scope at a standard 0.04° resolution, and a more challenging city-level scope at a high 0.01° resolution.
-This dual-scale approach allowed us to assess both the model's baseline performance and its generalization capabilities.
+To quantify the forecast skill, we employ three complementary metrics: neighbourhood CSI to assess location-dependent event detection, PSD to evaluate scale-dependent spatial structure, and LPIPS to measure perceptual and structural similarity.
+All metrics are computed over the full test corpus at two spatial scales: a provincial-scale domain at a standard 0.04° resolution and a more demanding urban domain at 0.01° resolution.
+This dual-scale design allows us to examine the model's performance and robustness to finer spatial details.

-At the 0.04° resolution, Nowcast3D demonstrated unambiguous superiority over all baseline models across every performance benchmark (Figure \ref{fig:result}c).
-For both moderate (35 dBZ) and high (45 dBZ) reflectivity thresholds, it achieved the highest CSI scores throughout the 3 hour forecast horizon, indicating an enhanced capability to pinpoint significant precipitation events.
-The PSD analysis further revealed that forecasts from Nowcast3D most faithfully reproduced the observed power spectrum, signifying a more physically realistic representation of precipitation structures.
-This was corroborated by the LPIPS metric, on which Nowcast3D obtained the lowest error, confirming the high perceptual and structural fidelity of its predictions.
+At 0.04° resolution, Nowcast3D consistently outperforms all baseline models across all metrics (Figure~\ref{fig:result}\textbf{c}).
+For both moderate (35 dBZ) and intense (45 dBZ) reflectivity thresholds, it achieves the highest neighbourhood CSI throughout the 3-hour forecast horizon, indicating more accurate localization of heavy precipitation.
+The PSD analysis confirms that its forecasts most closely match the observed power spectrum, reflecting a more realistic representation of precipitation structures across spatial scales.
+This is corroborated by the LPIPS scores, where Nowcast3D attains the lowest values, indicating the highest perceptual and structural fidelity.

-Crucially, this performance advantage is maintained in the 0.01° resolution evaluation, a more stringent test of the model's predictive power at finer scales (Figure \ref{fig:result}d).
-The consistent superiority of Nowcast3D across all metrics at this more challenging resolution underscores the robustness of its learned physical representations.
-Collectively, these results demonstrate that by integrating three dimensional dynamics, Nowcast3D produces forecasts that are more accurate, physically realistic, and perceptually coherent than competing methods, establishing that this advantage is robust across different spatial scales.
+This advantage persists at the finer 0.01° resolution, which provides a stricter test of performance at the city scale (Figure~\ref{fig:result}\textbf{d}).
+Across all lead times and metrics, Nowcast3D maintains a clear margin over the competing baseline models, demonstrating that its architecture can be effectively adapted to finer spatial grids.
+Taken together, these results show that explicit modeling of 3D dynamics yields forecasts that are more accurate, structurally realistic and perceptually coherent than those produced by existing approaches.
+This benefit holds robustly across two different spatial scales.

+Additional CSI curves over a wider range of intensity thresholds are provided in Supplementary Note~6.1 (see Supplementary Figure~5).